pamelacrisostomoy/pamelacrisostomoy/README.md

 ## About me

-With 10+ years of experience in enterprise IT/OT environments, I’ve built and operated critical infrastructure supporting large-scale operations across energy, pharmaceutical and manufacturing industries.
+With 10+ years of experience in enterprise IT/OT environments, I’ve built, operated and supported critical infrastructure supporting large-scale operations across energy, pharmaceutical and manufacturing industries.
 My background spans network architecture, server administration, hybrid cloud environments and high-availability systems where resilience and operational continuity are essential.

-Throughout my career, I developed a strong systems-thinking mindset — understanding how complex platforms must be designed to remain scalable, reliable and sustainable under real-world operational demands.
+Throughout my career, I’ve developed a strong systems-thinking mindset — understanding how complex platforms must be designed to remain scalable, reliable and sustainable under real-world operational demands.

 More recently, I’ve expanded into cloud architecture and automation, while developing hands-on experience with distributed systems, data pipelines and modern cloud-native architectures.

-I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), a specialization in Analytics & Business Intelligence (Pacífico Business School), and was ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.
+I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), and a specialization in Analytics & Business Intelligence (Pacífico Business School).
+I recently ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.

 ---